Apollo Crews: WWE

-NXT (2014–2016)
+NXT and main roster beginnings (2014–2017)

 In October 2014, Uhaa took part in a WWE tryout camp, resulting in a developmental contract offer.
 Starting on December 31, 2014, multiple sources reported that Uhaa had come to terms on a contract with WWE.
 Uhaa reported to the WWE Performance Center, the home of its NXT developmental brand, on April 6, 2015.
 WWE officially announced Uhaa as part of a new class of NXT recruits in an April 13 press release.
 Uhaa made his first televised appearance on the May 6 episode of NXT, signing an NXT contract in a segment with William Regal.
 Uhaa started working NXT house shows the following month, retaining the Uhaa Nation ring name.

-On August 5, it was announced that Uhaa, now working under the new ring name Apollo Crews, would be making his televised NXT in-ring debut on August 22 at NXT TakeOver: Brooklyn.
-At NXT TakeOver: Brooklyn, Crews defeated Tye Dillinger in his debut.
-Crews made his NXT debut on the September 2 episode of NXT, defeating Martin Stone.
-At NXT TakeOver: Respect, Crews defeated Tyler Breeze.
+On August 5, it was announced that Uhaa, under the new ring name "Apollo Crews", would make his televised NXT in-ring debut on August 22 at NXT TakeOver: Brooklyn, where he defeated Tye Dillinger, establishing himself as a face.
+Crews made his NXT debut on September 2, defeating Martin Stone.
+At NXT TakeOver: Respect on October 7, Crews defeated Tyler Breeze.
 On the October 14 episode of NXT, Crews won a battle royal to become the number one contender to the NXT Championship.
-Crews received his title shot against Finn Bálor on the November 4 episode of NXT, winning the match by disqualification, when he was attacked by Baron Corbin, who held a grudge against Crews for eliminating him from the number one contender's battle royal.
-The rivalry between Crews and Corbin led to a match at NXT TakeOver: London, which Corbin won.
-Crews then started a feud with Elias Samson, after Crews saved Johnny Gargano from Samson's assault on the March 23, 2016, episode of NXT.
-The two would subsequently have a match on the April 6 episode of NXT, which was won by Crews.
+Crews received his title shot against Finn Bálor on the November 4 episode of NXT, winning the match by disqualification after he was attacked by Baron Corbin, who held a grudge against Crews for eliminating him from the battle royal.
+On December 16, at NXT TakeOver: London, Crews lost to Corbin, marking his first pinfall loss in WWE.
+Crews then started a feud with Elias Samson, defeating him on the April 6 episode of NXT.